 As Kiwis, a lot of us like to DIY.
 But when it comes to finances, winging it with some number 8 wire will not cut it.
 Our finances tie in to many aspects of our lives and need regular attention, taking up precious time and energy.

-A financial advisor will work in partnership with you to help you live the life you want.
+A financial adviser will work in partnership with you to help you live the life you want.
 It should be a long-term relationship, so make sure you choose someone you trust, and like.
 Don’t be afraid to ask questions - it’s your money!
 Using their expert knowledge to make small changes will have a big impact on your lifestyle for years to come.

-At BetterSaver, we are committed to giving independent, expert advice to all Kiwis.
+At BetterSaver, we are committed to giving expert advice to all Kiwis.
 We want to ensure everyone has an equal opportunity to make the best financial decisions possible.
 Sign up to our waitlist so when we launch you’ll be one of the first to access advice to optimise your KiwiSaver investment now to start saving for a better future.